capsidjs/todomvc/README.md

-# TodoMVC by mangrove.js v0.1.0
+# TodoMVC of mangrove.js v0.1.0